-Innovative promotional campaigns and inspiring music will provide the emotive backdrop to the tournament, supported by 12 trophy tours set to take place across Europe as the countdown to the finals begins.
-Each of the 12 hosts will bring their own special festive atmosphere, with fan festivals staged at iconic locations in every city.
+Innovative promotional campaigns and inspiring music will provide the emotive backdrop to the tournament.
+Each of the 11 hosts will bring their own special festive atmosphere and fan engagement opportunities.

 All 55 UEFA member associations took part in the qualifying competition to claim one of the 24 places in the finals.
 There was no automatic qualification.
-The European Qualifiers competition started in March 2019 and ends in March 2020, when the last four teams book their place in the final tournament via the European Qualifiers play-offs.
+The European Qualifiers competition started in March 2019 and ended in November 2020, when the last four teams booked their place in the final tournament via the European Qualifiers play-offs.

 UEFA EURO 2020 will be the biggest celebration of football in the tournament’s history and we’re honoured to play a part in hosting it.

-While EURO 2020 will be played out across Europe, all roads will lead to London as Wembley Stadium hosts seven matches between 12 June and 12 July 2020 – three group stage matches, one last-16 match, both semi-finals and the showpiece final.
+While EURO 2020 will be played out across Europe, all roads will lead to London as Wembley Stadium hosts seven matches between 11 June and 11 July 2021 – three group stage matches, two last-16 match, both semi-finals and the showpiece final.